Written by Anna from Expert World Travel & the Chasing the Donkey team.

 Find Kravica Waterfalls day trips we think you will like here ↳

-The only Bosnian town on the Adriatic Coast, Neum stretches over 22 km of coastline.
-Neum is an excellent place for scuba-diving, boating, jet skiing, parasailing, swimming, and water sports, with prices lower than the surrounding Croatian coastline.
+The only Bosnian town on the Adriatic Coast, Neum has over 22 km of coastline.
+It is an interesting place for scuba diving, boating, jet skiing, parasailing, swimming, and water sports, and prices are lower than those on the surrounding Croatian coastline.
 The Old Town of Neum, 2 km inland, has Stecaks and the Hutovo Fortress ruins to visit.

 How far is Neum from Sarajevo?